gjeunen/reference_database_creator/README.md

 4. `--download-mitofish`: download sequence data from the [MitoFish database](https://mitofish.aori.u-tokyo.ac.jp/);
 5. `--download-ncbi`: download sequence data from the [National Center for Biotechnology Information (NCBI)](https://www.ncbi.nlm.nih.gov/).
 6. `--download-midori`: download sequence data from the [MIDORI and MIDORI2 databases](https://www.reference-midori.info/download.php).
+7. `--download-silva`: download sequence data from the [SILVA database](https://ftp.arb-silva.de/).

 **Module 2:** import downloaded data into CRABS format

-7. `--import`: import downloaded sequences or custom barcodes into CRABS format;
+8. `--import`: import downloaded sequences or custom barcodes into CRABS format;
-8. `--merge`: merge different CRABS-formatted files into a single file.
+9. `--merge`: merge different CRABS-formatted files into a single file.

 **Module 3:** extract amplicon regions through *in silico* PCR analysis

-9. `--in-silico-pcr`: extract amplicons from downloaded data by locating and removing primer-binding regions.
+10. `--in-silico-pcr`: extract amplicons from downloaded data by locating and removing primer-binding regions.

 **Module 4:** retrieve amplicons without primer-binding regions

-10. `--pairwise-global-alignment`: retrieve amplicons without primer-binding regions by aligning downloaded sequences to *in silico* extracted barcodes.
+11. `--pairwise-global-alignment`: retrieve amplicons without primer-binding regions by aligning downloaded sequences to *in silico* extracted barcodes.

 **Module 5:** curate and subset the local database via multiple filtering parameters

-11. `--dereplicate`: discard duplicate sequences;
+12. `--dereplicate`: discard duplicate sequences;
-12. `--filter`: discard sequences via multiple filtering parameters;
+13. `--filter`: discard sequences via multiple filtering parameters;
-13. `--subset`: subset the local database to retain or exclude specified taxonomic groups.
+14. `--subset`: subset the local database to retain or exclude specified taxonomic groups.

 **Module 6:** export the local database

-14. `--export`: export the CRABS-formatted database to various formats according to the requirements of the taxonomic classifier to be used.
+15. `--export`: export the CRABS-formatted database to various formats according to the requirements of the taxonomic classifier to be used.

 **Module 7:** post-processing functions to explore and provide a summary overview of the local reference database

-15. `--diversity-figure`: creates a horizontal bar chart displaying the number of species and sequences group per specified level included in the reference database;
+16. `--diversity-figure`: creates a horizontal bar chart displaying the number of species and sequences group per specified level included in the reference database;
-16. `--amplicon-length-figure`: creates a line chart depicting amplicon length distributions separated by taxonomic group;
+17. `--amplicon-length-figure`: creates a line chart depicting amplicon length distributions separated by taxonomic group;
-17. `--phylogenetic-tree`: creates a phylogenetic tree with barcodes from the reference database for a target list of species;
+18. `--phylogenetic-tree`: creates a phylogenetic tree with barcodes from the reference database for a target list of species;
-18. `--amplification-efficiency-figure`: creates a bar graph displaying mismatches in the primer-binding regions;
+19. `--amplification-efficiency-figure`: creates a bar graph displaying mismatches in the primer-binding regions;
-19. `--completeness-table`: creates a spreadsheet containing barcode availability for taxonomic groups.
+20. `--completeness-table`: creates a spreadsheet containing barcode availability for taxonomic groups.

 ### 5.1 Module 1: download data from online repositories